“You can best believe that he’s a macho man”

 Pre-heat oven to 350°F

 On a large tray or in a baking dish, spread chips out in a single layer covering the bottom of the tray or dish.
-Spoon chili or meat evenly over chips.
-Top chili/meat with some pickled jalapenos.
-Sprinkle cheese evenly over tray/dish.
+Drizzle half of the nacho sauce over the chips.
+Put half of the chili and cheddar over the chips.
+Add another layer of chips.
+Drizzle the rest of the nacho sauce.
+Top with the remainder of the chili and some jalapenos.
+Sprinkle the remaining cheese over the tray. cheese.
 Place in the oven to bake for 12 minutes.

-When the cheese has melted and is bubbly, remove from oven.
-Top with more pickled jalapeno – drizzle lime sour cream – top with scallions.
+When the cheese has melted and is bubbly, remove it from the oven.
+Top with more pickled jalapeno, the pico de gallo, scallions, radish, and lime sour cream.

 You can best believe you’ll be a Nacho Man (or Woman).